MahChenHan/ETIAssignment1/README.md

 ### Trip Management
 Car owners can publish car-pooling trips with details like pick-up locations, start times, destinations, and available seats.
-Passengers can search and enroll in available trips.
+Passengers can search and enrol in available trips.

 ### Data Persistence